arangodb-helper/arangodb-backup-container/README.md

 This container contains a shell script to dump and restore all databases of an ArangoDB server (Single Server or Cluster).

+You must be able to reach the server from inside the running container.
+Please refer to the orchestration guide of your plattform.

 ## Usage

 usage: backup.sh (dump|restore) <passthrough options>